 Academic Degrees and Programs

-Offers M.A. degrees in Human Development, Marriage and Family Therapy, Education, and Early Childhood Education; B.A.-completion degrees in Human Development and Early Childhood Education; and Teacher Credentialing and Certificate programs.
+Offers M.A. degree programs in Human Development, Marriage and Family Therapy, Education, and Early Childhood Education; B.A.-completion degree programs in Human Development and Early Childhood Education; and Teacher Credentialing programs.

 Offers an accelerated bachelor's-completion option; students may apply for up to 30 credits for life experience, credits that may be used toward their bachelor's degree as well as their application for either the Marriage and Family Therapy or Human Development master's program.
 Learn more.